To support you during the Covid-19 pandemic, the Money Advice team will be offering virtual appointments.

 How are applications assessed?

 We will look at your household* income and that of any partner/spouse and we will then compare this to your expected reasonable expenditure, including your partner/spouse’s travel costs.
 If there is a deficit between these figures, we can pay a percentage of this up to a maximum of £3,000.
 This is known as a Standard Award.

 If you are facing an unforeseeable financial emergency (such as an unexpected house move, essential household repairs or other emergency situations) we may be able to make a contribution towards these costs, however, please be advised this does not include home improvements.
 This is known as a Non-Standard Award.

 My student funding is delayed, is there any support I can receive?

 You must have applied and been fully assessed for your student funding BEFORE applying to the Student Support Fund.
-If you have not yet received your student funding, we may be able to offer you a short-term loan as a contribution towards your living costs.
+If you have not yet received your student funding, we may be able to offer you some emergency support as a contribution towards your living costs.
 Please visit our Money Worries webpage for more information.

-To apply for a short-term loan, you need to make an appointment with the team.
+To apply for emergency support, you need to make an appointment with the team.